About the Course

 An exciting opportunity to work with both a sculptor and a potter to explore, develop and refine your practical and creative skills relating to kiln-fired clay sculpture.

 This 3-day course is full of valuable technical information including clay preparation, handling and firing as well as the creative development of three-dimensional composition and practical experience in the construction and modelling of clay sculpture using a fine grogged clay body and slab and coiling building techniques.

-We will have a beautiful lurcher dog as our model to practice working drawings and preparatory skills using a live subject.
+We will be working from live animal models to practice working drawings and preparatory skills.
 However you can also bring your own preparatory work to make your final sculpture on any subject you like.

 Your finished sculpture will be fired at Vicky’s pottery in the Wylye Valley.

 This workshop is suitable for all levels of experience, from beginners to practicing artists.
 Numbers are limited to 10 participants to ensure plenty of one-to-one tuition with the two tutors.
 All tools and materials are provided.